-Most countries maintain updated versions of their custom requirements including certifications highlighting the product’s country of origin.
-To further investigate the trade laws and regulations of your destination country, it’s good to hire a consultant with expertise on the matter.
+Most countries maintain updated versions of their custom requirements, including certifications highlighting the product’s country of origin.
+To further investigate your destination country’s trade laws and regulations, it’s good to hire a consultant with expertise on the matter.

-When it comes to international shipping, it’s crucial to safely package a product so that it arrives in pristine condition.
+When it comes to international shipping, it’s crucial to package a product to arrive in pristine condition safely.
 Given the number of times a container is likely to be handled throughout the supply chain, there’s a chance that accidents may occur while shifting.

 If the product is fragile, such as fine glassware, the packaging needs to be of dense, shock-absorbent material so that it remains safe in transit.
 This is why shipments should be correctly packaged according to the mode of transportation.

-Licensed freight forwarders carry a number of policies including General Liability, Error and Omission, and Freight Forwarders’ Liability (to protect shipping companies against human error).
+Licensed freight forwarders carry several policies, including General Liability, Error and Omission, and Freight Forwarders’ Liability (to protect shipping companies against human error).

-It is recommended to verify if your shipping company is properly insured.
+It is recommended to verify if your shipping company is appropriately insured.
 CSI representatives are available to answer all your queries regarding the subject.

-In the modern international ocean shipping industry, a forwarding company can dispatch two separate shipments to the same warehouse.
+A forwarding company can dispatch two separate shipments to the same warehouse in the modern international ocean shipping industry.
 They place the shipment under two distinct bookings and consign it to 2 distinct consignees.
 Sometimes, warehouses mix the destination of boxes per shipment.

 This is why it’s best for all shippers to label each box with the consignee’s information and booking number.
-For palletized cargo, ensure that the labels are showing on all 4 sides.
+Ensure that the labels are shown on all four sides for palletized cargo.